tinyCodes1/bundl/readme.md

 <p style="margin-left: 20px;"><code>@tinycode/bundl</code>
 is a lightweight wrapper around
 <a href="https://jsr.io/@deno/emit@0.46.0" target="_blank">deno_emit</a>.
 It is useful for bundling local files, npm packages, or jsr packages.
-Bundling is often necessary for debugging, script minification, or creating offline applications.</p>
+Any other modules eg. deno/x can be bundled via url.
+It is also useful for writing types of existing javascript and typescript files.</p>

 <p style="margin-left: 20px;">For npm packages,
 <code>@tinycode/bundl</code>